shubhamprogrammer2371/Albion_University_Networking_Project/README.md

 Task 2 : Configure in packet Tracer, the network with appropriate settings to achieve the connectivity and functionalities specified in the requirements.

+Technologies Implemented :-

+1. Creating a network topology using Cisco Packet Tracer.

+2. Hierarchical Network Design.

+3. Connecting Networking devices with Correct cabling.

+4. Creating VLANs and assigning ports VLAN numbers.

+5. Subnetting and IP Addressing.

+6. Configuring Inter-VLAN Routing (Router on a stick).

+7. Configuring DHCP Server (Router as the DHCP Server).

+8. Configuring SSH for secure Remote access.

+9. Configuring switchport security or Port-Security on the switches.

+10. Configuring WLAN or wireless network (Cisco Access Point).

+11. Host Device Configurations.

+12. Test and Verifying Network Communication.